 The Department of Social Services, Division of Behavioral Health provides QMHP training to eligible professionals.
 The training is not required for professionals to provide services which are within the scope of a licensed discipline.

-However, QMHP training is required to complete examinations as part of the emergency commitment process.
+However, QMHP training is required to conduct a mental status examination.

 An eligible professional is: